-The additional credit-to-GDP gap, which serves as a guide for determining the countercyclical capital buffer rate, is still significantly negative based on data of the second quarter of 2017.
-This indicates that lending to the economy remains below the level anticipated by the long-term trend of credit-to-GDP.
-On the basis of the level and dynamics of the supplementary indicators, actual and expected risks of systemic overheating are estimated to be low and vulnerability risks are also not significant.
+The additional credit-to-GDP gap, which serves as a guide for determining the countercyclical capital buffer rate, continued to close, but is still negative based on data of the fourth quarter of 2018.
+The lending to the economy, even along the currently observable dynamic credit growth, as well as the current real estate processes, still remains below the level anticipated by the long-term trend of credit-to-GDP.
+On the basis of the level and dynamics of the supplementary overheating and vulnerability indicators, actual and expected cyclical systemic risks are estimated to be low.

-On the whole, the degree and the evolution of cyclical systemic risks justifies the maintenance of the current countercyclical capital buffer rate.
-In the next 12 months, the necessity of regulatory intervention to improve general shock absorbing capacity related to systemic overheating or cyclical vulnerability is of low probability.
+On the whole, the degree and the evolution of cyclical systemic risks justify the maintenance of the current countercyclical capital buffer rate applicable to Hungarian exposures.
+In the next 12 months, regulatory intervention related to the systemic overheating or cyclical vulnerability is of low probability given the current trends.